jlbernardo/cpp/09-module/ex02/README.md

 ## So what's the general idea?

 You'll use a logic similar to merge sort in the sense that you'll divide you list/array/container into smaller parts to aid in the sorting process.
-The insertion sort comes in the end, as you'll use this algorithm to place each element on your sorted list.
+The insertion sort comes at the end, as you'll use this algorithm to place each element on your sorted list.
 In between these two well known steps comes the "chaos".

 ### The Jacobsthal Sequence

 Do you remember [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_sequence)?
 The infinite sequence that starts with 0 and 1 and each following number is created by the sum of the last two?
-Ye, the Jacobsthal sequence is much like that one.
+Ye, the Jacobsthal sequence is much like this one.
 The difference is that each new number is created by the sum of the last one and the one before that multiplied by two.

-So, if Fibonacci is `n = x + (x - 1)`, Jacobsthal is `n = x + 2 * (x- 1)`.
+So, if Fibonacci is `n = x + (x - 1)`, Jacobsthal is `n = x + 2 * (x - 1)`.

 ### Cool, but [**for why**](https://www.youtube.com/watch?v=ftKq2aQl5Wg)?